-If your vehicle becomes stuck in mud, sand, or snow, it can often be moved by a rocking motion.
+If your vehicle becomes stuck in mud, sand or snow, it can often be moved by a rocking motion.
 Turn your steering wheel right and left to clear the area around the front wheels.
-Then shift back and forth between RE-VERSE and FIRST gear.
+Then shift back and forth between RE-VERSE and 1st gear.
 Using minimal accelerator pedal pressure to maintain the rocking motion, without spinning the wheels, is most effective.

-NOTE: If your vehicle is equipped with Electronic Stability Control (ESC), turn the system to Partial OFF before attempting to "rock" the vehicle.
-Refer to "Electronic Brake Control" in "Starting and Operating" for further information.
+NOTE: If your vehicle is equipped with Traction Control or Electronic Stability Control (ESC), turn the system OFF before attempting to "rock" the vehicle.